 126.30 change as shown

-For each subcarrier included, the deviation in dB of the SNR of that subcarrier for each column of V relative to the average SNR of the corresponding space-time stream is computed using Equation (9-2).
-In Equation (9-2), k is the subcarrier index in the range scidx(0), ..., scidx(Ns - 1).
+For each subcarrier included, the deviation in dB of the SNR of that subcarrier for each column of V relative to the average SNR of the corresponding space-time stream is computed using Equation (9-2) except that k is the subcarrier index in the range scidx(0), ..., scidx(Ns - 1) and <SNRi> is the average SNR of space-time stream i reported in the Average SNR of Space-Time Stream i field of the HE Compressed Beamforming Report information field.

 Note to editor: <> means overbar.